darwinmanlapat/store-demo/README.md

 - To run the app, run flutter run.
 If you are using Visual Studio Code, go to Run and Debug and choose the [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

+- To Login, use any users from this api https://fakestoreapi.com/users or you can use the credentials below

+- username: mor_2314
+- password: 83r5^_

 <br><hr><br>

 ## **Folder Structure**